Reliability-based Topology Optimization using Stochastic Gradients: Conclusions

 \section{Conclusions}

-A computational bottleneck in RBTO of large scale structures is the calculation of the statistics, namely the mean, of the objective function and constraints, as well as the failure probability.
-As a result, approximate reliability analysis has been used in the past.
-In this paper, to considerably reduce the computational cost of RBTO, we propose a stochastic gradient descent method that updates the design parameters using only $\mathcal{O}(1)$ randomly generated realizations of the objective and constraints at every iteration.
-This is in contrast with other techniques requiring accurate estimation of the statistics involved using large ensembles of such realizations.
+A computational bottleneck in RBTO of large scale structures is the calculation of the statistics, namely the mean of the objective function and constraints, as well as the failure probability.
+To reduce the computational cost, approximate reliability analysis has been used in the past.
+In this paper, we propose an alternative approach which is based on a stochastic gradient descent method that updates the design parameters using only $\mathcal{O}(1)$ randomly generated realizations of the objective and constraints at every iteration.
+This is in contrast to other techniques requiring accurate estimation of the statistics involved using large ensembles of such realizations.
 Further, we apply Bayes' theorem to a local approximation of the failure probability for a given instance of the design parameters.
-Moreover, we assume a parametric exponential form for the probability density function of the design variables within the failure region.
-The parameters of this function are updated using stochastic gradient descent as well using $\mathcal{O}(1)$ samples of the design variables from the failure region.
+We assume a parametric exponential form for the probability density function of the design variables within the failure region, {and extend it to RBTO problems, where the number of design parameters is very large.} The parameters of this function are updated using stochastic gradient descent as well using $\mathcal{O}(1)$ samples of the design variables from the failure region.